Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 that if you just get everyone to marry everyone,

-so there's one big marriage, no one would want to kill anyone.
+No one would want to kill anyone.

-You might have like a bit of a tiff here and there.
+You might have, like, a bit of a tiff here and there.

 But that, okay, Dave, based on what you're suggesting,